Vyral/tiffany-fykes-recruiting/_posts/2020-02-24-why-should-you-invest-in-real-estate.md

 {% include pullquote.html %}

-As a Realtor, you should be aware of a great deal when you see one, you should be investing in what you know.
+As a Realtor, you should be aware of a great deal when you see one, and you should be investing in what you know.
 Stockbrokers have insight into stocks, and real estate agents have insight into real estate.
 I believe you should put aside a little of every commission you make toward your first down payment on an investment property.&nbsp;

 If you have any questions about investing in real estate, please reach out to me via phone or email.
 I would love to help you\!&nbsp;